Rawangamall/LibrarySystem-Node.js/README.md

 2. Administrator:
    - Can add and manage employee user accounts.
    - Has the authority to add, remove, or update books' data.
-   - Can search for employees by First Name and Last Name (bonus: auto-complete search).
+   - Can search for employees by First Name and Last Name.

 3. Employee:
    - Responsible for adding and managing member (library user) data.